tq-systems/ci-meta-tq/README.md

 ## Supported branches of meta-tq

-This project supports the following branches of meta-tq.
-Unmentioned branches are not supported.

-- dunfell (only for RZG2 based machines, no longer maintained for all others)
-- kirkstone (bugfixing only)
-- scarthgap (current actively maintained branch)

 **Attention:** See the file README.md in the branch you use for details.

 Branch names correspond to Yocto Project release names.
 Special branches supporting a special setup are named `<release-name>-<module>`

+This project supports multiple branches of meta-tq.
+TQ-Systems maintains the branches following the current LTS branch of Yocto Project / OpenEmbedded and the previous LTS branch.

+Exceptions may be documented in the respective branches.

 When switching branches keep in mind to keep the submodules in sync: